larsonzh/whois/docs/OPERATIONS_EN.md

 ```

 Pushing a tag triggers the GitHub Actions release workflow, which creates a GitHub Release and uploads artifacts.
 If the Gitee secrets are configured, it will also create a corresponding Gitee Release page with download links to GitHub.
+If you later want to switch those asset links to repository-relative paths for better access behind domestic mirrors, use `relativize_static_binary_links.sh` (see `docs/RELEASE_LINK_STYLE.md`).

 ### New script: one_click_release.ps1